 Throughout her career she has demonstrated a passion for serving the community around her.
 Maggie was born in Chile, spent her formative years in Scotland, and settled in the US more than 20 years ago.
 She and her husband have three children and live with several dogs and cats in beautiful and quiet Prunedale, CA.

-Domonique Weston is the Site Director for SMASH University of Michigan.
+Domonique Weston is the Program Director, Midwest Region.
 Before joining SMASH, Domonique was the Assistant Director at Wolverine Pathways, a University of Michigan pipeline program.
 There she committed over six years to supporting underrepresented middle and high school students in exploring their interests and creating a path to college and their future careers.
-Domonique’s professional interests include diversity and inclusion work,academic and college readiness programming, and student affairs.
+Domonique’s professional interests include diversity and inclusion work, academic and college readiness programming, and student affairs.
 She leverages her skills in these areas to lead programming that focuses on the holistic development of students.

 Domonique was raised in Detroit, MI.
 She received her B.A. in secondary education from the University of Michigan, and M.A. in Educational Leadership from Eastern Michigan University.
 She enjoys traveling, exploring and enjoying various cuisines, and expressing her creativity through hair styling.

-Ahna Zackery is the Site Director for Spelman College.
+Ahna Zackery is the Program Director, Southeast Region.
 She is originally from Newnan, Georgia, and graduated from Armstrong Atlantic State University in Savannah, Georgia with a BS in Health Science and an MA in Professional Communication and Leadership.

 Ahna began her career as a college and career advisor at Windsor Forest High School with the Savannah Graduates program and then transitioned to Clark Atlanta University as a Program Specialist with their TRiO Upward Bound program.
 Ahna strives to level the playing field for BIPOC and their access to postsecondary education.
 Her mantra is “be who you needed when you were younger.”
 In her free time, Ahna enjoys reading, fitness, playing the piano, brunch, and traveling.

-Zorel Zambrano is the Vice President of SMASH Academy.
+Zorel Zambrano is the Chief Program Officer.
 Zorel’s dedication to education and equity has landed her in a variety of roles reflective of the diverse educational landscape.
 She spent 13 years in school districts as a teacher, coach, and administrator in Chicago, Oakland, and San Diego.
 She also has experience consulting on micro-finance reform projects at an EdTech startup in San Francisco.
 Her approach is centered around equitable and inclusive practices for historically marginalized populations through systemic change.
 Most recently, Zorel was part of the Curriculum Team at SMASH.

 Zorel is a first-generation college student and a native Spanish speaker.
 She holds a BA in Psychology and a MA in Education.
 Zorel was born in Venezuela, grew up in Chicago, and now calls Oakland home.